-- 58. Aggressive notification falsely stigmatizes registrants as inherently dangerous persons, leading to mass revulsion towards and rejection of them, with devastating housing, economic, civic and psychosocial effects on registrants and their families.
+34. Aggressive notification falsely stigmatizes registrants as inherently dangerous persons, leading to mass revulsion towards and rejection of them, with devastating housing, economic, civic and psychosocial effects on registrants and their families.
 Registrants and their partners have trouble finding and keeping jobs.
 Landlords, condominium and housing associations do not want them as neighbors.
 They and their families are shamed, shunned, bullied, and ostracized.
 They are victimized by scammers pretending to be law enforcement officers who threaten and extort them.
 Their children are not invited to play dates and birthday parties; their teachers and classmates treat them with hostility; they cannot forge social ties.
-Worse yet, aggressive notification has led to numerous incidents of violence in Florida: vigilantes damage and deface registrants' property, threaten, attack, torture, even murder them.33 Registrants and their families, including school-age children, suffer disproportionately high rates of depression and suicidality as a result of these impacts, impeding the registrant's efforts at rehabilitation, thereby subverting FSORNA's stated purpose. - 59.A recent example of FSORNA's indiscriminately punitive impact is Amendment 4, on the state-wide ballot in November 2018.
-The amendment, which passed, proposed to restore voting rights to all convicted felons except murderers and sex offenders.
-As a practical matter, virtually all persons convicted of murder in Florida are in prison for life.
-So barring murderers from the polls is an empty gesture.
+Worse yet, aggressive notification has led to numerous incidents of violence in Florida: vigilantes damage and deface registrants' property, threaten, attack, torture, even murder them.20 Registrants and their families, including school-age children, suffer disproportionately high rates of depression and suicidality as a result of these impacts, impeding the registrant's efforts at rehabilitation, thereby subverting FSORNA's stated purpose.

-33 See e.g., https://twitter.com/hashtag/killyourlocalpedophile?src=hash, a social media account that sells clothing and paraphernalia bearing this hashtag and other slogans intended to incite violence against registrants.
+20 See e.g., https://twitter.com/hashtag/killyourlocalpedophile?src=hash, a social media account that sells clothing and paraphernalia bearing this hashtag and other slogans intended to incite violence against registrants.